luismts/100-days-of-blockchain-code/README.md

  ### Day 42: August 28, 2018

-**Today's Progress**: Finished writing white papers Battle section.
+**Today's Progress**: Finished writing the white papers Battle section.

 **Thoughts**: I tried to start on writing the Storyline but I thought it would be more sensible to finish the 'Battling' and 'Puzzles' section first.
 I didn't want to make the battling to complex because it is not the core aspect of the game.
 So I looked at how other games integrated a combat-like experience in their game.
 And created a mix of all the ideas that I liked.